 They worked on it between classes and their part-time jobs.
 I’m proud to say this is my video and I’m thrilled with how it turned out, considering the butterflies that swarmed my stomach before Kyle and I started filming.
 I hope you enjoy it as much as I do…

-As I mentioned in the video, this is the perfect recipe for your Thanksgiving dessert if you’re looking to get away from regular ol’ pumpkin pie.
-The longer the mousse blends with the gingersnaps (they can refrigerated for up to 3 days before serving!), the more the cookies take on a cake-like texture so you actually feel like you’re eating gingerbread cake between the pumpkin mousse layers.
+As I mentioned in the video, these pumpkin mousse parfaits are perfect recipe for your Thanksgiving dessert if you’re looking to get away from regular ol’ pumpkin pie.
+The longer the mousse sits with the gingersnaps (the parfaits can refrigerated for up to 3 days before serving!), the more the cookies take on a cake-like texture so you actually feel like you’re eating gingerbread cake between the pumpkin mousse layers.

 This no-cook dessert screams fall and the holidays and if I had any say about what kind of pumpkin dessert would be served at my Thanksgiving dinner this year (which I don’t because my mother-in-law always makes a pumpkin pie which I’m not allowed to compete with), these parfaits would be on my menu.
 I think you should put them on yours!

 1 (15-ounce can) pure pumpkin puree (not pie filling)

 ¼ tsp ground nutmeg